Doctor, Heal Thy Wounded Inner Child

 I am exactly who I am.
 What you see is what you get.
 I am me, and that is perfectly good enough.
 I love myself, and that allows me to love others.

 You deserve love for being just who you are.
 If you can accept that, you don’t need self-esteem because you have self-compassion.
-If you can accept who you are enough, you might grow to have self-love and be able to love others and, thus, the work you do every day.
+If you can accept who you are enough, you might grow to love yourself, which will enable you to love others and, thus, the work you do every day.

 It is that revolutionary: accept yourself and be courageous enough to face the good in you (which we are told to tamp down for fear of burning too bright) and all that is odd or wrinkled or what actually makes you you.